Robert S. Stevens (politician)

-Robert S. Stevens (March 27, 1824 – February 23, 1893) was an American politician, bank president, railroad executive, lawyer, Kansas State Senator and U.S. Representative from New York.
+Robert S. Stevens (March 27, 1824 – February 23, 1893) was a 19th Century American politician, bank president, railroad executive, lawyer, Kansas State Senator and U.S. Representative from New York, serving one term from 1883 to 1885.

 Early life

 Robert Wadleigh Smith Stevens was born in Attica, Wyoming County, New York, on March 27, 1824.
 The only son of Judge Alden Sprague and Achsa (Smith) Stevens, he was initially educated in preparation to attend college, but his formal schooling was ended when his family went through a period of financial hardship.

 Stevens continued to study on his own while working as a clerk at an auction house and a local post office, and he achieved certification as a teacher in 1844.
 While teaching he read law with the Wyoming County District Attorney, and he was admitted to the bar in 1846.

 Career

 As a lawyer, Stevens practiced in Attica and became involved in several business ventures.
 He became friendly with Governor Wilson Shannon, and in 1856 Stevens moved to Kansas Territory, where he practiced law with Shannon, and subsequently became involved in real estate development, coal mining, and constructing and operating railroads.